 The FSA Level I exam consists of 110 questions with a two-hour limit.
 The Level II exam is a two-hour exam consisting of case studies and 53 multiple choice questions.
-For candidates taking the FSA Level II pilot exam, the exam will contain between 45 and 55 questions, although not all exam questions will be scored.
+For candidates taking the FSA Level II pilot exam, the exam will contain 58 questions, although not all exam questions will be scored.
 Candidates will receive their results in July 2022.

 For both exams, all questions are multiple choice.
 Certain questions require only one correct answer whereas others require two or more correct answers.
 There is no partial credit and questions that are left blank will be counted as incorrect.
 You will be able to review all your answers before submitting.

-During the exam, if you’re having difficulty reading the text, ask your proctor for assistance to zoom in or out.
+During the exam, if you’re having difficulty reading the text, you can zoom in and out using CTRL + and CTRL – in the testing environment.

 On your assigned exam day, confirm the exact time and location of your exam by referring to the registration confirmation email you received upon payment.